MyLifeUa/MyLife/README.md

    1. (Possibly) Support integration with legacy services.
 6. **Regulatory Requirements**:

-In relation to the use cases enumerated above:
+Concerning the use cases enumerated above:

 1. The data generated from the user (exercise, food, ...) should be able to be accessed through a platform -> Data from the sensors should be available on the web client and mobile app.
-2. The user should have a platform in which he can create and design a healh plan -> Web client should have a plan design platform.
+2. The user should have a platform in which he can create and design a health plan -> Web client should have a plan design platform.
 3. A chat application for communication between doctor and patient.
 It should also allow urgent notifications.
 4. Communication between patient data a doctor, through database and business logic.
-5. Interface for doctor to search user in the system and add them to his patient list.
+5. Interface for a doctor to search user in the system and add them to his patient list.
 6. Admin page to view analytics (possibly use Django admin), add users and connections between them.
-7. Photograph food to get data on mobile app.
+7. Photograph food to get data on the mobile app.
 8. Insert food data on web/mobile app.
 9. Record exercise and measure if it has been done correctly.